thinkful-ei-iguana/Daniel-Stephen-Petful-Server/README.md

 # DS-Petful (Server)

-Summary: This API is used to create and hold a queue of pets where they con be retrieved with GET requests to the '/pets' endpoint.
+The DS-Petful API is used to create and hold a queue of pets where they can be retrieved with GET requests to the '/pets' endpoint.
 The '/line' endpoint is used to generate dummy users for the petful client.

 Stack: Node.JS, ExpressJS